r0zar/blaze/README.md

 ## 🚀 Overview

-This SDK provides a robust solution for managing blockchain state with an intelligent multi-layer caching system.
-It's designed around a message-centric architecture that handles both read and write operations through a unified interface, allowing developers to:
+Blaze SDK provides a robust solution for managing blockchain state with an intelligent multi-layer caching system.
+It's designed around a message-centric query/mutate architecture that handles both reading and writing through a unified interface, allowing developers to:

 - Read state from multiple sources (memory cache, L2, blockchain)
-- Execute transactions with cryptographic signatures
+- Execute transactions with proper authentication
 - Optimize performance through intelligent caching
 - Fall back gracefully when primary data sources are unavailable

 ## ✨ Key Features

-- Unified interface for both reads and writes
+- Unified interface for both queries and mutations
-- Signature-free reads for better performance
-- Intent-based architecture for clean abstractions
+- Message-centric design for better abstractions
-- Multi-layer processing with intelligent fallbacks
+- Multi-layer service chain with intelligent fallbacks
 - Automatic cache invalidation on state changes
 - Configurable caching with TTL and capacity controls
 - TypeScript-first with full type safety